Sakura Miyawaki: 2022–present: Debut with Le Sserafim

+In 2026, Miyawaki was included on the Forbes Japan 30 Under 30 list.

 Other ventures

 Endorsements

-On November 14, 2015, Miyawaki was chosen as the model for the "Kagoshima Roman Theater" campaign, aimed at promoting a new event and attracting tourists to the region, showcasing various attractions in Kagoshima and serving as an introduction to the event.
+On November 14, 2015, Miyawaki was chosen as the model for the "Kagoshima Roman Theater" campaign, aimed at promoting tourism and showcasing various attractions in Kagoshima.
 In September 2016, Miyawaki collaborated with Erika Kenko Dojo to promote the champagne drink "Yukousen," alongside four of her HKT48 bandmates.
-The following month, she secured another deal to promote a "World Cultural Heritage" site.
+In October 2016, a new campaign starring Miyawaki was announced to promote World Heritage Sites in Kagoshima City, including the Shōko Shūseikan.

-Since 2019, Miyawaki has been the main model for the Japanese color contact lens brand Molak.
-In 2021, she expanded her portfolio, becoming the Asian brand ambassador for the makeup brand Flower Knows and the muse for Kérastase Japan, representing its "Blond Absolu" line.
+In 2019, Miyawaki was selected as the main model for the Japanese color contact lens brand Molak.
+In May 2021, Miyawaki was selected as the Asian brand ambassador for the Chinese cosmetics brand Flower Knows, and the face of the hair care brand Kérastase Japan, representing its "Blond Absolu" line.
 In 2022, she was selected as the main model for the Japanese clothing brand Lily Brown, collaborating on its seasonal collections.
 In 2023, South Korean skincare brand Primera appointed her as its global ambassador.
+In January 2026, Miyawaki was appointed the first K-pop global ambassador for the Japanese lifestyle company Felissimo, launching a collaborative yarn craft line under the "SAKURA MIYAWAKI × Couturier" brand.
+The partnership involved in-depth product planning and a television appearance on NHK to showcase the crochet kits.
+In June 2026, Miyawaki was selected as the brand ambassador for Maybelline New York's new line of mascara products.

 Business

 Miyawaki launched her cosmetic brand Cran by Molak in 2021, as a partnership with the brand Molak, which she modeled for.
 The brand ceased operations on November 30, 2022.
+In January 2025, she launched a personalized knitting and crochet brand called "Kkurochet", and participated in the design and planning of the project.